davi-lessa/alikit-api/README.md

 To build this API, it's firstly necessary to understand the Aliexpress website modus-operandi.
 This can be done, for example, by observing the browser's Dev Tools Network tab's behavior as long as we interact with a product page.

-1. On doing this, we can see that some information is brought to the page via server-side rendering, probably in order to improve the product's SEO for search crawlers.
+1. On doing this, we can see that some information is brought to the page via server-side rendering ( probably in order to improve the product's SEO for search crawlers ).

-We can notice for example, that in this process the main page sets a global variable called runParams, which is very valuable because it exposes many modules of the application, like priceModule, shippingModule and so on, as well as some data like the current csrf token.
+We can notice, for example, that in this process the main page sets a global variable called runParams, which is very valuable because it exposes many modules of the application, like priceModule, shippingModule and so on, as well as some data like the current csrf token.

 2. However, we can also see that other information is loaded asynchronously from Aliexpress, like customer's reviews.